 - Direct Access Implementation You can use this implementation to authenticate and authorize trusted internal clients or services, such as authorization between services in the same cluster or authorization of whitelisted client applications.

-API Gateway Implementation This implementation is mainly used to authenticate or authorize external clients or services that are public, such as 3rd party services, web applications, native applications.
+- API Gateway Implementation You can use this implementation to authenticate and authorize external, public clients and services such as third party services, web applications, and native applications.